waseemaliuk/SkyHighRemote/README.md

 # SkyHighRemote
 A Blazor PWA to control Sky HD Boxes

+Requires .Net Core on the server or your development environment.
-Required Node.js on the server or your development environment.
+Requires Node.js on the server or your development environment.